Celebrity (album): Release and promotion

-The album was officially announced on April 2, 2001 as Celebrity, with Jive Records having intentions to release an "uptempo" first single later that month.
+The album was officially announced on April 2, 2001, as Celebrity, with Jive Records having intentions to release an "uptempo" first single later that month.
 On May 11, 2001, MTV played a recording of "Pop" via satellite during NSYNC's tour rehearsal for PopOdyssey, leading to the song's release to radio stations as the album's lead single three days later.
 Celebrity was initially set to be released on June 26, 2001, with the opening date of PopOdyssey on May 12, 2001.
 The tour was postponed to May 18, 2001, because the staging was still in development, and the album's release date was postponed to July 24, 2001.
 NSYNC decided to perform the tracks from Celebrity on tour before its release.
 The tour was sponsored by Verizon, which launched several television and radio advertising campaigns across the US in promotion of the album and its release date.
 In an interview with Billboard, Chasez stated the concept of playing new songs at a concert was unusual but he felt it was a good sign that the crowd was actively participating.
 Jive Records president Barry Weiss was surprised by the band's touring approach, acknowledging the audience response would indicate "an album of immeasurable creative and commercial depth".

 MTV broadcast a television special entitled The Road to Celebrity on July 21 and 22, 2001.
 The premiere of Celebrity, which included celebrities such as Britney Spears, Hugh Hefner, the Olsen Twins, and Aisha Tyler, was held at West Hollywood on July 23, 2001.
 NSYNC also played several songs at a tailgate party in the parking lot and appeared on MTV's Total Request Live on July 24, 2001, coinciding with the date of the album's ultimate release.
 To promote Celebrity, NSYNC appeared on The Rosie O'Donnell Show, The Tonight Show with Jay Leno, and Today, between June and August 2001.
-On the August 2001 magazine issue of Rolling Stone, each NSYNC member was featured on an individual cover, in addition to a cover with the whole group.
-The recording process and promotional cycle for Celebrity was more condensed than previous albums, as the group scrambled to finish the album while planning for PopOdyssey.
-Chasez stated that the process of recording, promoting and touring was "everything at once".
+On the August 2001 magazine issue of Rolling Stone, each NSYNC member was featured on an individual cover, in addition to a cover with the all the members.
+The recording process and promotional cycle for Celebrity was more condensed than their previous albums, as the group scrambled to finish the album while planning for PopOdyssey.
+Chasez stated that the recording, promoting and touring process was "everything at once".